centreon/centreon-documentation/versioned_docs/version-23.10/reporting/widgets.md

 #### Description

-This widget presents a graph showing the availability, performance and alerts of one BA by month over the last 12 months.
+This widget presents a graph showing the availability, performance and alerts of one BA per month over the last 12 months.

 ![image](../assets/reporting/guide/mbi-ba-availability-graph-month.png)